 Towns and cities often decorate the streets with lights to celebrate Christmas.
 Perhaps the most famous Christmas street lights in the USA are at the Rockefeller Center in New York where there is a huge Christmas Tree with a public ice skating rink in front of it over Christmas and the New Year.

 In the Southwest USA, there are some special customs which have some similarities to those in parts of Mexico.
 These include ‘luminarias’ or ‘farolitos’ which are paper sacks partly filled with sand and then have a candle put in them.
 They are lit on Christmas Eve and are put the edges of paths.
 They represent ‘lighting the way’ for somewhere for Mary and Joseph to stay.

-A popular food at Christmas in the Southwest USA are tamales.
-You can find out more about Christmas traditions in the Southwest USA on www.lonestarwesterndecor.com/vibrant-christmas-traditions-of-the-southwest.html
+A popular food at Christmas in the Southwest USA is tamales.
+You can find out more about Christmas traditions in the Southwest USA on www.lonestarwesterndecor.com/vibrant-Christmas-traditions-of-the-southwest.html